arthurOmanko/HoneySelectVR/README.md

 - VRNeoIKFKTool.dll (if existing)
 - HSSSSforVR.dll (if existing)

-After it, if you want previous VR environment, for example, from VRmod by Eusth, install Eusth's VRmod Tool and rewrite by it.
-VR environment by Eusth's VRmod and then rewrited previous data can come back.
+After it, if you want previous VR environment, for example, from VRmod by Eusth, install Eusth's VRmod Tool and rewrite some data by it.
+VR environment and related data by Eusth's VRmod can come back.

 ## [Mod Settings]
 - VRmod: